microsoft/CCF/sphinx/source/start_network.rst

     --node-cert-file=/path/to/node_certificate --quote-file=/path/to/quote
     join --network-cert-file=/path/to/existing/network_certificate --target-rpc-address=target_rpc_ip:target_rpc_port

-The node takes the certificate of the existing network to join via ``--network-cert-file`` and initiates an enclave-to-enclave TLS connection to a node of the network as specified by ``--target-rpc-address``.
-Once the join protocol [#remote_attestation]_ completes, the joining node becomes part of the network as a backup (see :ref:`Ledger replication`).
+The node takes the certificate of the existing network to join via ``--network-cert-file`` and initiates an enclave-to-enclave TLS connection to an existing node of the network as specified by ``--target-rpc-address``.
+Once the join protocol [#remote_attestation]_ completes, the joining node becomes part of the network as a backup (see :ref:`Ledger replication` for more details on consensus protocols).

 .. note:: When starting up the network or when a node joins an existing network, the network secrets required to decrypt the ledger are sealed to disc so that the network can later be recovered.
 See :ref:`Catastrophic Recovery` for more details on how to recover a crashed network.